humanmade/altis-media/docs/asset-manager-framework.md

 1. Create a provider which extends the `AssetManagerFramework\Provider` class and implements its `get_id()`, `get_name()` and `request()` methods.
 2. Process the response from the external media provider by creating an array of `AssetManagerFramework\Media` objects (or objects that extend that class) and setting values on each according to the response data.
-3. Return an `AssetManagerFramework\MediaList` object with the array of `AssetManagerFramework\Media` objects as its first parameter.
+3. Return a new `AssetManagerFramework\MediaResponse` object.
+The `MediaResponse` object takes a `MediaList` (with the array of `AssetManagerFramework\Media` objects as its first parameter), the total number of items available, and the number of items requested per page.
 2. Hook into the `amf/register_providers` action to register your provider for use.

 Here's a basic example of a provider which supplies images from unsplash.com: